House Painters Hiring Process

 You can do this by checking their work around the neighbors they have worked in, as well.

 Once you have hammered out the details, you can set up a contract.
 This has to include the company name and preferably itemized.
 All the items of the job that are not included is an added bonus.

 Make sure their insurance number is included in that, in case they break something of yours or theirs.
 You don’t want to be responsible if Painter Paul takes a fall.
-Make sure all their credentials and workman’s comp are up to date.
+Make sure all their credentials and workers’ compensation insurances are up to date.